Sakura-sx/cf-shield/README.md

 1234567890:ABCDEFGHIJKLMNOPQRSTUVWXYZ
 Please enter the chat ID for the telegram bot (default: None) 1234567890
-How many seconds do you want to wait before disabling the challenge rule? (default: 30) 30
+How many seconds do you want to wait before disabling the challenge rule? (default: auto eg. 30) 30
 Setup successful!
   Ruleset ID: abacebd975b04e398fe02ba19614aa8b